mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty Quantum Computing/readme.md

 *Back to the Future: Revisiting Quantum Computing 25 years later*

+> TL;DR: I will explain quantum computing in five levels to different audiences.

 More than 25 years ago, circa 1999, I authored an article on the future of quantum computing, which was published in the science section of a printed newspaper in Argentina.

 You can access the original article [here](https://www.pagina12.com.ar/1999/suple/futuro/99-05-29/NOTA_A.HTM) (in Spanish) and view an automatic translation by following [this link](https://www-pagina12-com-ar.translate.goog/1999/suple/futuro/99-05-29/NOTA_A.HTM?_x_tr_sl=es&_x_tr_tl=en).